awsdocs/aws-toolkit-eclipse-user-guide/doc_source/lambda-tutorial.rst

 .. topic:: To invoke your Lambda function

     #.
-Right-click in your code window and select :guilabel:`AWS Lambda`, then :guilabel:`Run on AWS
+Right-click in your code window and select :guilabel:`AWS Lambda`, then :guilabel:`Run Function on AWS
         Lambda`.

+    #.
+Select the handler class you want to invoke.

     #.
 In the input box, type a valid JSON string, such as "AWS Lambda".